 • Cracked freekeh only needs about 25 minutes to cook.

-• Freekeh is excellent in both savoury and sweet uses – keep an eye out for a sweet recipe soon.
+• Freekeh is excellent in both savoury and sweet uses (think sweet porridge).

 - ½ teaspoon sea salt